Share this post:

-Thanks to pioneers like John H. Hall and Simeon North, the Industrial Revolution had arrived in America, and firearms technology would never look back.
+Early inventors who created guns with some basic level of uniformity in mind were bound by the limitations of hand craftsmanship, but thanks to pioneers like John H. Hall and Simeon North, the Industrial Revolution arrived in America and firearms technology would never look back.

 Though the Spencer rifle didn’t have as much long-term impact as the Henry, Christopher Spencer’s invention still made its mark on America in a big way.
 Not only was the Spencer design the first repeating rifle widely adopted by a major military, but the vast number of Spencer rifles and carbines that found their way westward were put to use on the American frontier.

 After Christopher Spencer popped into the White House unannounced and won a meeting with President Lincoln, the Union orders for his rifles and carbines poured in.
 The Spencer was chambered for a more powerful cartridge than the Henry and without the drawback of its competitor's exposed magazine tube.
 Total wartime production approached 100,000, and though the revolutionary guns weren’t adopted until later in the war, General Ulysses S. Grant declared the Spencer “The best breech-loading arms available.”